gpt-uma/phpypamobjects/README.md

 ```

 # License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is released under the GPL v3 License - see the [LICENSE] file for details.

 # Contact
 Guillermo Pérez Trabado, University of Málaga, Spain.